Aloda-Company/koalamaker/README.md

-# Koala Maker - GameEDITOR
+# Koala Maker - All Software
 Make games with a Koala Maker like 1.
 2. 3!
 ### You own everything you make!
 Every creation, every project installed, you own.
 The only time you don't own something is when you are using a free copy of the